-Prostate cancer cells rely on the male hormone testosterone to help them grow.
-Hormonal therapy uses drugs to block or lower testosterone and other male sex hormones that fuel cancer.
-This can stop or slow growth and spread of cancer.
-It is used for men who choose not to have other therapies.
-It is also used for men who cannot be treated with other therapies.
+Prostate cancer cells use the hormone testosterone to grow.
+Hormonal therapy is also known as androgen deprivation therapy (ADT).
+It uses drugs to block or lower testosterone and other male sex hormones that fuel cancer.
+ADT is used to slow cancer growth in cancers that are advanced or have come back after initial local aggressive therapy.
+It is also used for a short time during and after radiation therapy.

 What Are The Benefits, Risks and Side Effects of Hormone Therapy?

 Hormone therapy has been linked to heart disease, diabetes and the loss of bone.
 You should discuss these risks with your doctor before you begin this treatment for prostate cancer.

 Hot flashes and fatigue are also short-term side effects of hormone treatment.
 The same is true for the loss of sexual drive.